Do You Know The Three Major Types of 3D Models?

 The use of wireframe modeling in CAD comes from two major aspects: computer representation of an object, which concerns the structure of the model, and the computational procedures to manipulate visualization of the representation.
 Wireframe structures contain only two types of information—first, the geometric data in relation to the coordinate positions of connecting points in the 3D model.
 Second, the topological data that translate connected points as edges.

-Wireframe Geometry
+Wireframe geometry

 In other words, a 3D wireframe model goes together like a network of vertices.
 Three vertices (or triangles) make the basic element of wireframe models.
 The geometric face is composed of at least three vertices.
 You can adjust the shape and dimension of the object by making changes to each vertex position.
 One or more faces may share the same vertex.